-Now that we have completely created a brand new WordPress website on Cloudways, Let’s move on to the next step of how to migrate a WordPress website to Cloudways.
+Now that we have completely created a brand new WordPress website on Cloudways, Let’s move on to the next step of migrating our WordPress website to Cloudways.

 Step 2: Install Cloudways WordPress Migrator Plugin

-The next step is to install the Cloudways WordPress migration plugin on your existing WordPress website to migrate your website.
+The next step is to install the Cloudways WordPress migration plugin on your old WordPress website.
 All you need for that is your WordPress username and Password.
-So: